hyunkoome/CenterPointPillar/README.md

 ## 2) Train PCDET

 ### 2.1 Train using Multi-GPUs (pytorch 2.x: have to use torchrun, torch_train)
+- If you use pytorch 1.x, you have to use `python -m torch.distributed.launch` i.e., `tools/scripts/dist_X.sh`.
+- If you use pytorch 2.x, you have to use `torchrun` i.e., `tools/scripts/torch_train_X.sh`.
 ``` shell
 cd ~/OpenPCDet
 ln -s /Dataset/Train_Results/CenterPoint/ output  # you can replace `/Dataset/Train_Results/CenterPoint/` with directory you want